 Along with having the most hotels and restaurants, Monterosso also has the most beach umbrellas.
 Pack up your beach bag and head to one of Monterosso’s beaches, swim, sunbathe, and relax under a beach umbrella.

 There are also quite a few restaurants located right on the beaches here in Monterosso making it very easy to grab lunch and then spend more time on the beach if you please.

 12) Old Town & New Town

 While you’re booking your trip to Italy, we really do hope you add Cinque Terre to your list.
-It is such a charming location on the Italian coast, with a laid back, more relaxing feel.
-The views are breathtaking from all five towns of Cinque Terre, the restaurants are all unique, and streets all have their own personalities.
+It is such a charming location on the Italian coast, with a laid-back, more relaxing feel.
+The views are breathtaking from all five towns of Cinque Terre, the restaurants are all unique, and the streets all have their own personalities.

 From the delicious wines to the inviting beaches to the unmissable views, Cinque Terre, Italy is not a place to be overlooked.
 Take the train that goes from Monterosso to Riomaggiore (end to end of Cinque Terre), and explore all five towns, including, Vernazza, Manarola, and Corniglia.